As part of our IF ONLI launch presentation we as the question:

 What we learned

-The value proposition is the ability to create a vertical market for inventory, in a fast and efficient manner.
+The ability to create a vertical market for inventory, in a fast and efficient manner.
 The significance of using Onli™ technology was not only speed to market but being able to create a whole new asset class backed by physical assets.
 Not only does this free up a seller to participate in a market unfamiliar to them but it also enables an entirely new possibilities for the market, including derivatives products, as well as traders ability to take advantage of locational arbitrage and this really only scratches the surface.
 Using Onli™ to create Vertical Marketplaces, opens a world of opportunities.
 Producers of raw materials could partner with bonded warehouses and leverage vertical marketplaces to enable them to sell their products in a manor where demand actually controls supply in such a way that enables dynamic self optimizing supply chains.
 This is no longer a question of IF.
-Now there is Onli™ and Onli.One way to do it quickly and effeciently.
+Now there is Onli™ and Onli.One way to do it quickly and efficiently.
 You can now turn opportunity into economic advantage.